Vietnam Product Sourcing: A Step-by-Step Guide

 4) Case Example: Why Preparation Pays Off

-Our one project involved an outdoor furniture set with a hard retail launch date.
-Midway through production, the main factory faced a sudden labor shortage.
+One project involved an outdoor furniture set with a firm retail launch date.
+Midway through production, the primary factory faced a sudden labor shortage.

-Because we had already vetted a secondary supplier, we shifted part of the production immediately, no redesigns, no repeat sampling, no lost time.
+Because a secondary supplier had already been vetted, part of the production shifted immediately — no redesigns, no repeat sampling, no lost time.
+The client launched the collection on schedule.

-Why Clients Trust SVI for Sourcing in Vietnam
+Why Clients Trust SVI for Sourcing from Vietnam

 Vietnam’s manufacturing potential is immense, but navigating it requires experience, relationships, and on-the-ground insight.
 At SVI Global, we help brands turn Vietnam sourcing into a controlled, transparent, and reliable process.
 We offer: